Aesculus

-The genus Aesculus (/ˈɛskjʊləs/ or /ˈaɪskjʊləs/), with species called buckeye and horse chestnut, comprises 13–19 species of flowering plants in the family Sapindaceae.
+The genus Aesculus (/ˈɛskjʊləs/ or /ˈaɪskjʊləs/), with notable species including buckeye and horse chestnut, comprises 13–19 species of flowering plants in the family Sapindaceae.
 They are trees and shrubs native to the temperate Northern Hemisphere, with six species native to North America and seven to 13 species native to Eurasia.
 Several hybrids occur.
 Aesculus exhibits a classical Arcto-Tertiary distribution.

 Mexican buckeye seedpods resemble the Aesculus seedpods, but belong to a different genus.

 Carl Linnaeus named the genus Aesculus after the Roman name for an edible acorn.
 Common names for these trees include "buckeye" and "horse chestnut", though they are not in the same order as the true chestnuts, Castanea in the Fagales.
 Some are also called white chestnut or red chestnut.
-In Britain, they are sometimes called conker trees because of their link with the game of conkers, played with the seeds, also called conkers.
+In Britain, they are sometimes called conker trees because of their link to the game of conkers, played with the seeds, which are also called conkers.

 Description

 Aesculus species have stout shoots with resinous, often sticky, buds, with opposite, palmately divided leaves, often very large—to 65 cm across in the Japanese horse chestnut, A. turbinata.
 Species are deciduous or evergreen.
 Flowers are showy, insect- or bird-pollinated, with four or five petals fused into a lobed corolla tube, arranged in a panicle inflorescence.
 Flowering starts after 80–110 growing degree days.
 The fruit matures to a capsule 2–5 cm diameter, usually globose, containing one to three seeds (often erroneously called a nut) per capsule.
 Capsules containing more than one seed result in flatness on one side of the seeds.
 The point of attachment of the seed in the capsule (hilum) shows as a large, circular, whitish scar.
 The capsule epidermis has "spines" (botanically: prickles) in some species, while other capsules are warty or smooth.
 At maturity, the capsule splits into three sections to release the seeds.

 Aesculus seeds were traditionally eaten, after leaching, by the Jōmon people of Japan over about four millennia, until 300 AD.

 All parts of the buckeye or horse chestnut tree are moderately toxic, including the nut-like seeds.
 The toxin affects the gastrointestinal system, causing gastrointestinal disturbances.
 The USDA notes that the toxicity is due to saponin aescin and glucoside aesculin, with alkaloids possibly contributing.

 Native Americans used to crush the seeds and the resulting mash was thrown into still or sluggish waterbodies to stun or kill fish.
 They then boiled and drained (leached) the fish at least three times to dilute the toxin's effects.
 New shoots from the seeds also have been known to kill grazing cattle.

 The genus was considered to be in the ditypic family Hippocastanaceae along with Billia, but phylogenetic analyses of morphological and molecular data have more recently caused this family, along with the Aceraceae (maples and Dipteronia), to be included in the soapberry family (Sapindaceae).